You'll love these easy cabinet door projects made into a coffee cup rack. I have great tips for you about painting and more!

-And while I had the paint and the Finish Max out, I grabbed a chair . . .
+So, while I had the paint and the Finish Max out, I grabbed a chair . . .

 I used some brown paper to sand all of the projects.

-Then I gave all of the projects a light coat ofMy Repurposed Life Heirloom Traditions Clear Wax.
-After the wax dried, I used the brown paper to buff.
-By this time it was very soft and crinkly—perfect for sanding and waxing.
+Then, I gave all the easy cabinet door projects a light coat of Clear Wax.
+After the wax dried, I used brown paper to buff.
+It was very soft and crinkly by this time—perfect for sanding and waxing.

-The brown paper is very thin and it came in a package I ordered—I have a LOT of it.
+The brown paper is very thin and came in a package I ordered—I have a LOT of it.

 I designed a But First.
 COFFEE phrase with my Silhouette program and cut it out in white vinyl.
 The font for the But First was very difficult to work with.

 The large black shelf got three ball hooks from D. Lawless Hardware.

-My Homeright Finish Max make projects like this easy to finish, but it allows me to get a perfect paint finish every time!
+My Homeright Finish Max makes projects like this easy to finish and allows me to get a perfect paint finish every time!

 Do you have some doors in your stash so you can make an easy cabinet door project?
 For a really quick project, you can skip the shelf on top!